 During a boom in 1917-1925, the Deep Creek Railroad hauled out hundreds of tons of tungsten.
 (Utah History Encyclopedia)

 July 5, 1938

 Letter from M. Moore to Bill MacDougell.
 The letter is on Deep Creek Railroad Company letterhead, Office of the Manager, dated July 5, 1938 at Wendover, Utah:

 I have been quite busy myself, with two weeks rain with more or less damage to track and bridges every day it is all two track men and myself can do to keep in shape to run a train once a week.
 A CCC camp shipping in with 15 or 20 oars of material means running extra trains.
 Our engine will only handle 2 or 4 loads at a time on the 8 mile hill at the south end.

 The Deep Creek Railroad was featured in an Associated Press article.
 The railroad operated on one day per week, usually Friday evening.
-Its Bladwin locomotive had been condemned by state inspectors, and the road was using one borrowed from its Western Pacific parent company.
-Ogden Standard Examiner, October 7, 1938) (full text of article)
+Its Baldwin locomotive had been condemned by state inspectors, and the road was using one borrowed from its Western Pacific parent company.
+Ogden Standard Examiner, October 7, 1938)

 July 1, 1939

 Deep Creek Railroad received federal approval to abandon entire line.
 (ICC Finance Docket 12307, in 233 ICC 387) (See also: Utah Public Service Commission files, Box B65T1)

 Map of Deep Creek Railroad -- A map of Deep Creek Railroad, as shown in its abandonment request.

 Map of Deep Creek Railroad -- A Google Map of the Deep Creek Railroad, built in 1917 between Wendover and Gold Hill.